chrisbarr/sfBeanstalk-PHP-API/README.md

 Now call the API functions using the `$Beanstalk` variable, ie. `$Beanstalk->find_all_users();`

+The BeanstalkAPI object can use either XML or JSON to communicate with your Beanstalk account.
+By default it uses JSON, and will return an array as the response.
+If you want to use XML, create the object like this:

+	$Beanstalk = new BeanstalkAPI('ACCOUNT_NAME_HERE', 'USERNAME_HERE', 'PASSWORD_HERE', 'xml');

+and it will return a SimpleXMLElement.

 ### API Methods ###
 List of available function calls: